 The pie chart represents numerical data of analysis through slices that form a circular graph.
 It is challenging to draw pie charts because they present data as a percentage or as a value in a circular graph.
 Excel has made it easier and more popular to analyze pie charts graphically.
 If you are looking for some special tricks to show the percentage in legend in an Excel pie chart, you’ve come to the right place.
 This article will discuss every step of showing the percentage in legend in an Excel pie chart.
 Let’s follow the complete guide to learn all of this.

-Step-by-Step Procedure to Show Percentage in Legend in Excel Pie Chart
+How to Show Percentage in Legend in Excel Pie Chart: Step-by-Step Procedures

 In the following section, we will use one effective and tricky method to show percentages in legend in an Excel pie chart.
 To create a more understandable pie chart, at first, we organize our dataset, then create a pie chart, and finally, customize the graph by adding graph elements and editing the graph layout.
 This section provides extensive details on this method.
 You should learn and apply these to improve your thinking capability and Excel knowledge.
 We use the Microsoft Office 365 version here, but you can utilize any other version according to your preference.